 R = (8 η l) / r4 π

 When the left ventricle contracts, the stroke volume is ejected into the aorta.
-The blood is accelerated and hence the pressure in the part of the aorta closest to the heart rises.
+The blood flow is accelerated and hence the pressure in the part of the aorta closest to the heart rises.
 The increase in pressure creates a stretch in the elastic wall of the aorta.
-Here, an increase in cross section can be measured.
+Here, an increase in cross-section can be measured.

 Windkessel Function of the Aorta

-This mechanism of the aorta that stores a part of the volume in the increased cross section is referred to as the Windkessel function of the aorta.
+This mechanism of the aorta that stores a part of the volume in the increased cross-section is referred to as the Windkessel function of the aorta.
 The Windkessel function is responsible for the fact that the increase in pressure during systole in the blood circulation system is lower than it would be in a rigid pipe system.
-If the pressure in the aorta decreases, i.e. during diastole, the aortic wall is elastic and recoils, pushing the stored blood volume forward.
+When the pressure in the aorta decreases during diastole, the aortic wall is elastic and recoils, pushing the stored blood volume forward.
 A continuous blood flow results.

 Pressure Pulse, Flow Pulse, and Cross Section or Volume Pulse

 The rhythmic ejection of blood out of the heart into the vessels leads to pulse waves.
-Here, one has to distinguish between pressure pulse, flow pulse, and cross section or volume pulse.
+Here, one has to distinguish between pressure pulse, flow pulse, and cross-section or volume pulse.
 While pressure and volume pulse spread with almost the same velocity, the flow pulse is significantly slower.
-With 0.2 m/s, the low velocity is distinctly below the pulse wave velocity of 5 m/s.
+At 0.2 m/s, its low velocity is distinctly below the pulse wave velocity of 5 m/s.

 Pulse Wave Velocity

-With increasing distance to the heart, the pulse wave velocity also increases.
-This happens because of two reasons: Firstly, the ratio between wall thickness and inner radius decreases.
-Secondly, the wall composition of the smaller arteries and arterioles changes.
+With increasing distance from the heart, the pulse wave velocity also increases.
+This happens because of 2 reasons: First, the ratio between wall thickness and inner radius decreases.
+Second, the wall composition of the smaller arteries and arterioles changes.
 The elastic fibers of the adventitia decrease, while the muscular part of the media expands.
 This leads to an increase in rigidity or tensile strength of the peripheral arteries and, thus, to an increase of the pulse wave velocity overall.

 MAP= Pdias + 1/3 (Psys – Pdias)

 In large blood vessels, the blood pressure decreases only slightly.
-Only when the so-called resistance vessels are reached, it significantly drops.
+Only when the so-called resistance vessels are reached does it drop significantly.
 The terminal arteries and arterioles are such resistance vessels.
-With vasoconstriction or vasodilation, i.e. the narrowing and widening of their radius, they can influence the peripheral flow resistance.
+With vasoconstriction or vasodilation (i.e., the narrowing and widening of their radius), they can influence the peripheral flow resistance.

-The flow resistance of all vessels of the greater circulation is the total peripheral resistance.
-With the cardiac output, it has an influence on the mean arterial pressure:
+The flow resistance of all vessels of the greater circulation is the total peripheral resistance (TPR).
+The product of cardiac output (CO) and TPR equal the mean arterial pressure: